 After the materials are kept out past the maximum late period, the material is considered lost.
 The library reserves the right to charge for replacement costs.
 Replacement costs are assessed per each individual item.
 The library will charge the cost of replacing the item plus a \$5.00 processing fee.
 In the event that nonreplaceable items are lost or damaged, the library will charge up to \$100.00.

-Rasmussen College cannot override fines incurred at other libraries, including fines fo Interlibrary Loan items lost or returned late.
-For unpaid fines on materials checked out on Rasmussen ID cards the College receives bills.
-The patrons incurring these bills should be held accountable for their payment so that the College does not have to cover fees.
+Rasmussen College cannot override fines incurred at other libraries, including fines for Interlibrary Loan items lost or returned late.
+For unpaid fines on materials checked out on Rasmussen ID cards the College receives bills The patrons incurring these bills should be held accountable for their payment so that the College does not have to cover fees.
+The College may ensure that students pay their fines at Rasmussen College library or other libraries by withholding the student's grade report, transcript, diploma, degree or certificate.